Keparoo/casting-agency/README.md

 ## Database Setup

-The project uses  Postgresql databases.
+The project uses PostgreSQL databases.
 - Create two databases: One for **testing** and one for **development**
 ```bash
 createdb <database_name>